GeoffNeal/node_weather/README.md

 A graph should appear with weather data *(temperature by default)* on that city and there will also be a summary of the data alongside the graph.

-**N.B: There is currently no way of changing the weather type on the graph.
-Coming soon though.**